95.0 kWh *Useable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Tesla Model S P100D was available from September 2016 until February 2019.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Tesla Model S P100D.

 A new model of the Tesla Model S P100D (2016) is available: Tesla Model S Ludicrous Performance (2019).

-The Tesla Model S P100D has a Recommend Retail Price (RRP) of £130,400 and an On The Road Price (OTR) of £131,250.
+The Tesla Model S P100D had a Recommend Retail Price (RRP) of £130,400 and an On The Road Price (OTR) of £131,250.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model S P100D is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model S P100D was eligible for a Plug-In Car Grant (PICG) of £3,500.
 The OTR Price including the PICG for the Tesla Model S P100D is £127,750.

 Drivetrain and Performance